TISUnion/PrimeBackup/docs/quick_start.md

     - [`hash_method`](config.md#hash_method): The algorithm to hash the files.
 Available options: "xxh128", "sha256", "blake3"

-        - [`"xxh128"`](https://github.com/Cyan4973/xxHash): A extremely fast, high-quality non-cryptographic hash algorithm.
+        - [`"xxh128"`](https://github.com/Cyan4973/xxHash): An extremely fast, high-quality non-cryptographic hash algorithm.
           Recommend to use for its extreme speed, unless you want theoretic extreme safety on hackers
         - [`"sha256"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and widely used hash algorithm.
 Classics never go out of style
         - [`"blake3"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and speedy hash algorithm.
 Much faster than sha256, but still slower than xxh128